-In computing, I/O (pronounced “eye-oh”) stands for input/output and describes any program, device or operation that transfers data to or from a computing system.
+In computing, I/O stands for input/output and describes any program, device or operation that transfers data to or from a computing system.
 In other words, I/O is the way we transfer data from the system to the user and vice versa.
-Typical I/O devices include keyboards and printers.
+I/O devices can include peripherals like keyboards, mice, monitors and printers, or systems like databases and networks.

 Types of I/O